LiorKogan/V1/README.md

 | _date_(year, month, day) → _date_                  | Construct date using three integers (see Q353) <br> _null_ when at least one value is _null_
 | _min_(_t_, _t_, ...) → _t_ <br> _max_(_t_, _t_, ...) → _t_ | One or more values of the same ordinal type <br> _null_ when at least one value is _null_ <br> _min_({_t_, _t_, …})and _max_({_t_, _t_, …}) ignore _null_ values (see Q317)

-Implementations may support _[opaque data types](https://en.wikipedia.org/wiki/Opaque_data_type)_ - data types where the internal data representation is not exposed.
+Implementations may support _[opaque data types](https://en.wikipedia.org/wiki/Opaque_data_type)_ - data types for which the internal data representation is not exposed.
 For each opaque data type - a set of functions and operators may be defined (see _location_ data type in [Application: Spatiotemporality](#application-spatiotemporality)).

 ## Quantifiers